Justin-YCheese/Havoc/README.md

 ### Requirements

 - Your development environment must be setup
-- Havoc Tabletop Simulator Edition must be installed.
+- Havoc Tabletop Simulator Edition must be installed

 ### Steps